 What is it?

-Before VPNs exploded in popularity, proxy servers and web proxies were the go-to method for hiding your identity.
-Similar to a VPN a proxy is a gateway between your home network and a public network such as the internet.
+Before VPNs exploded in popularity, proxy servers, and web proxies were the go-to method for hiding your identity.
+Similar to a VPN a proxy is a gateway between your home network and a public network such as the Internet.

-When viewing lists of proxy servers published online you’ll come across three types: anonymous, elite and transparent.
-Basically the slower the proxy type, the more secure the connection.
-So transparent is the fastest, least secure, anonymous is in the middle, and elite is every secure, plus even tries to hide the fact you’re using a proxy, but is the slowest type.
+When viewing lists of proxy servers published online, you’ll come across three types: anonymous, elite, and transparent.
+Basically, the slower the proxy type, the more secure the connection.
+So transparent is the fastest, and the least secure.
+Anonymous is in the middle, and elite is the most secure.
+An elite proxy even tries to hide the fact you’re using a proxy, but it’s the slowest type.

-Unlike VPNs which allow you to setup one centralized app that will anonymize all your activity no matter which application you’re using; proxies require extensive configuration.
+Unlike VPNs which allow you to set up one centralized app that will anonymize all your activity no matter which application you’re using; proxies require extensive configuration.
 You’ll need to learn the the proxy options well in each app as you’ll likely need to change servers often in search of a solution with decent speeds.

 Pros

-• Both free and paid proxies are available although most will want a VPN if they choose to pay.
+- Both free and paid proxies are available although most will want a VPN if they choose to pay.

-• Free proxy lists are plentiful, many of which are checked continuously to ensure the list is fresh and that the proxies are indeed online.
+- Free proxy lists are plentiful, many of which are checked continuously to ensure the list is fresh and that the proxies are indeed online.

 Cons

-• Free proxy servers are run by individuals not companies that operate with at least some ethical standards.
+- Free proxy servers are run by individuals, not companies that operate with at least some ethical standards.

-• Free proxies are used and abused by spammers and malicious users so you may find the proxy server IP is banned by the site you wish to use.
+- Free proxies are used and abused by spammers and malicious users so you may find the proxy server IP is banned by the site you wish to use.

 The Final Verdict

 Free proxies and Tor are fine for dabblers.
-However, if you wish to hide your identity on an ongoing basis you’ll almost certainly lose patience with the unreliability, slow speeds, or hoop-jumping (in the case of proxies) associated with these methods.
+However, if you wish to hide your identity on an ongoing basis, you’ll probably lose patience with the unreliability, slow speeds, or hoop-jumping (in the case of proxies) associated with these methods.

-The top VPN services recommended here on LetMeBy are fast, trustworthy and generally a better option for nearly everyone.
-The only downside is you’ll need to pay for it, but since VPNs have come down in the price and are now available for just $5 per month, this isn’t much of a drawback anymore.
+The top VPN services recommended here on LetMeBy are fast, trustworthy, and generally the best option for nearly everyone.
+The only downside is you’ll need to pay for it, but since most VPNs are so fairly priced, this isn’t much of a drawback.

 Photo: Ed Ivanushkin